Understanding Home Charging Costs

 How much do you pay for energy?

-This is perhaps the largest variable – and the most nuanced to calculate, since it depends on your specific energy provider and electricity plan.
+This is perhaps the most variable part of the equation, since it depends on your specific energy provider and electricity plan.
 There are over 3,300 electric utility providers in the United States and many regional price differences.
-However, the average electricity price in the US as of September 2022 is $0.167/kWh.
 You can check out your local or regional electricity averages on the Bureau of Labor Statistics website, or check your energy bill for what you actually pay.

 One type of rate plan is tiered.
 For example, your first 100kWh is billed at one rate, the next 300kWh at a higher rate, and then everything else at a much higher rate.
 This is becoming less common across the country.